 Schedule exercise time with your dog in the early morning or when the sun is setting.
-It’s during these hours the temperature is much cooler, because the sun isn’t at its peak.
-This way, your dog gets the proper amount of exercise with limited risk of dehydration, heat stroke or scorched paws.
+It’s during these hours the temperature is much cooler because the sun isn’t at its peak.
+This way, your dog gets the proper amount of exercise with a limited risk of dehydration, heat stroke or scorched paws.

 Provide Adequate Shade

 If your dog spends most of the day outside, make sure there’s a shaded area for him to rest in when he feels the need to do so.
 Whether it’s an awning, beach umbrella or even a large tree, an outdoor shelter for your dog is vital in the summertime.
 Situate a water bowl somewhere in the shade, within easy reach.
 As mentioned above, plenty of fresh water also helps your pup stay cool.
-It’s also important to make sure the environment inside your home is comfortable for them too, by installing air con from somewhere like https://www.gmtair.com.au/brands/actron-air-perth/.
-Often, air con makes it much cooler inside than it is outside, which can be a real life saver for pets.
-In the unfortunate event that you find your air conditioning breaks down, you’ll probably want to contact a company who can fix your air conditioning sooner rather than later.
+It’s also important to make sure the environment inside your home is comfortable for them too, by installing air-con from somewhere like https://www.gmtair.com.au/brands/actron-air-perth/.
+Often, air con makes it much cooler inside than it is outside, which can be a real lifesaver for pets.
+In the unfortunate event that you find your air conditioning breaks down, you’ll probably want to contact a company that can fix your air conditioning sooner rather than later.
 The last thing you’ll want is your pet getting too warm.
 Lake Country Repair Whitefish Bay HVAC contractors provide quick furnace or air conditioning repair, so you could consider contacting a business like that to help you out through those hot summer months!

 Invest In a Kiddie Pool

 Dogs release heat by panting as well as through sweat glands located on their paws.
 But, in comparison to humans, they have limited biological outlets for releasing heat.